 There is always a debate for tourists on choosing which activity to undertake.
 Here we give you a guide on gorilla trekking and habituation to help you choose how you exactly want to see the remaining population of these endangered mountain gorillas.

-Gorilla trekking has no specific description but can be described as an activity that involves trekking/walking/ hiking through dense tropical forests in search of gorillas within their natural habitat.
+Trekking gorillas has no specific description but can be described as an activity that involves trekking/walking/ hiking through dense tropical forests in search of gorillas within their natural habitat.

 The way in which this gorilla safari activity is done is what gives it the name trekking joined with the species name which is gorilla hence gorilla trekking.